smals-belgium/shared-myhealth-wc-integration/guidelines/00-guidelines.md

 Developers are free to use any technology stack to build their web components (see [webcomponents.org](https://www.webcomponents.org/) for reference).

+How to develop custom web components and properly implement the spec, is beyond the scope of these guidelines, but we've gathered a couple [common pitfalls](./21-common_pitfalls.md#custom-web-components) for you to look into.

 The only requirements are to correctly implement the defined inputs and outputs, and to provide the documentation outlined in the guidelines.